jehoiakimkingne/Prediction-Of-Nokia-Stock-Price/README.md

     - Without hyperparameters optimization, the mean absolute error on the end of day stock price of Nokia is about 0.4$
     - With hyperparameters optimization, the mean absolute error on the end of day stock price of Nokia is about 0.3$

+- The Principal Component Analysis on all the features show that the most important feature is the Open Day Price.
+That means for each day, given the Open Day Nokia Stock Price, we can predict the end of day stock price with this model (but trained with more recent data).
+- For futher details, have a look inside the python code.